splynx/docs/files/en/configuration/tools/invoices_cache/invoices_cache.md

 <p markdown="1">

 In Splynx, the `Invoice cache` option  is enabled and the default invoice [template](configuration/system/company_information/company_information.md) `Invoice A4 Classic` is used.
 The default template was changed and you want to apply these changes only to one invoice.
-To perform this action, enter invoice number e.g. 202101000845 in the field and press `Clear cache`.
+To perform this action enter the invoice number e.g. 202101000845 in the field under `Config → Tools → Invoices cache` and press `Clear cache`.
 After that try to view the invoice as PDF to double check the result.

 </p>
 </details>